harveybc/don/README.md

 </p>
 ### ABSTRACT
 <p>

-This document proposes a communications protocol and a blockchain based consensus mechanism for a network architecture intended to perform distributed optimization using Evolutionary Computation (EC) techniques, leveraging the computing power of multiple peer-to-peer connected devices without central nodes to perform an optimization process cooperatively with the advantage of not having the single-points of failure as is observed on centralized network architectures.
+This project proposes a communications protocol and a blockchain based consensus mechanism for a network architecture intended to perform distributed optimization using Evolutionary Computation (EC) techniques, leveraging the computing power of multiple peer-to-peer connected devices without central nodes to perform an optimization process cooperatively with the advantage of not having the single-points of failure as is observed on centralized network architectures.

 EC techniques such as genetic algorithms, neuroevolution or swarm intelligence are global optimization methods characterized by the use of a population of candidate solutions that evolve in a search space in a way inspired by biological evolution principles like competition, selection or reproduction.
 EC techniques are used in a wide range of applications in both academic research and industrial environments.